gliviu/json-easy-filter/README.md

 `node.remove(callback)` returns: true in case of success; false if anything other than JefNode is returned by callback method.

 **JefLocalContext class**
-* `localContext.isRoot` - true if current node is the root of the object tree relative to current filter/validate operation.
+* `localContext.isRoot` - true if current node is the one that started filter/validate/remove operation.
-* `localContext.pathArray` - string array containing the path to current node relative to current filter/validate operation.
+* `localContext.pathArray` - string array containing the path to current node relative to current filter/validate/remove operation.
 * `localContext.path` - string representation of `localContext.pathArray`.
 * `localContext.level` - level of the current node relative to current filter/validate operation.
+* `localContext.root` - node that started filter/validate/remove operation.

 ## Changelog